Esri/arcgis-appstudio-samples/README.md

 Collection of sample apps organized into its own folders to be used with AppStudio for ArcGIS Desktop.
 Explore each folder to learn more about the sample app.

+_Please note that samples provided here is "as-is" and is not supported by Esri's official tech support channels.
+If you find any issues either submit a issue in the repo or even better fix it and submit a pull request_

 ## Instructions to run in AppStudio Desktop

 1. Download the `.zip` file